 CLUAA | Office

 CLUAA [pr: clu-aa] is Clare Lyster Urbanism And Architecture, a research-based design practice in Chicago operating at the intersection of architecture, landscape and planning.
-CLUAA's focus is the city, with an emphasis on designing public space and intensifying urban systems as ways to productively invigorate collective life in the built environment through exhibitions, design projects and publications.
-CLUAA has exhibited locally at the Chicago Architecture Foundation, the Chicago History Museum, the Art Institute of Chicago, and internationally at the Lisbon Architecture Triennale, University College Dublin and the forthcoming Seoul Biennale for Architecture and Urbanism (2017), the Venice Biennale (2018), and at the V+A Museum during the London Design Festival (2018).
+CLUAA's focus is on designing public space and intensifying urban systems as ways to productively invigorate collective life in the built environment through exhibitions, design projects and publications.
+CLUAA has exhibited locally at the Chicago Architecture Foundation, the Chicago History Museum, the Art Institute of Chicago, and internationally at the Lisbon Architecture Triennale (2016), the Seoul Biennale for Architecture and Urbanism (2017), the Venice Biennale (2018), and at the V+A Museum during the London Design Festival (2018).
 It received a Chicago AIA design award in 2019 for Winter Waterway, a speculative project to revitalize stretches of the Erie Canal in Upstate NY.